 Node Feature Discovery is designed to run on every node in a Kubernetes cluster, either as a daemon set or a job.
 The Node Feature Discovery pod discovers capabilities on each node it runs on, and then advertises those capabilities as node labels.
-As seen in Figure 2 below, NFD has run on each node and discovered the capabilities of the nodes (Turbo Boost, AVX, IOMMU, etc.) and then advertised those as labels which are stored on the Kubernetes Master node in the ETCD data store.
-ETCD stores configuration information for large scale distributed systems; the name originates from the Unix /etc folder plus d for distributed systems.
+As seen in Figure 1 below, NFD has run on each node and discovered the capabilities of the nodes (Turbo Boost, AVX, IOMMU, etc.) and then advertised those as labels, which are stored on the Kubernetes Master node in the ETCD data store.
+ETCD stores configuration information for large scale distributed systems; the name originates from the Unix\/etc folder plus d for distributed systems.

 Using a Node Selector, an incoming pod can express its requirements for specific capabilities.
-Figure 2 shows Application A needs to land on a node with SR-IOV and Turbo Boost capabilities.
+Figure 1 shows Application A needs to land on a node with SR-IOV and Turbo Boost capabilities.
 The Kubernetes scheduler on the master node will use the stored node labels to match the incoming pod to the most appropriate node.
-In Figure 2, this is Node 1.
-Application B has no special capability requests, therefore it can be placed on either node.
-In Figure 2, it has been placed on Node 2.
+In the figure, this is Node 1.
+Application B has no special capability requests; therefore it can be placed on either node.
+In the figure, it is placed on Node 2.

-Figure 2.
-Node Feature Discovery in Kubernetes
+Figure 1 Node Feature Discovery in Kubernetes

-4.0 Feature Labels
+2.2 Feature Labels